 Unfortunately, property rights economists tend to overlook this broader view.
-Their conclusions are apparently based on two implicit preconditions, namely that changes of property rights should only be brought about through contracts and that these contracts should be quided by that net value of the respective activity which is expected by the parties involved and which follows from the initial price situation and hence from the given distribution of property rights.
-However, lack of information can prevent possible improvements which can possibly be brought about by legislation if this resolves prisoners' dilemma situations where labor market parties in many countries are trapped.
-But even if this is not the case, it goes not without a value judgement to exclude a redistribution of property rights by the legislative measure of codetermination.
-This redistribution in favor of employees can make the entrepreneurs worse off.
-But this redistribution of property rights also changes price and cost structures so that both situations - the one with and the one without codetermination - cannot be easily compared: If one takes a situation with workers' codetermination as a starting point then one is likely to get to the opposite result (assuming property rights analysis), namely that the lack of codetermination leads to a Pareto inferior situation as otherwise the labor market parties would have attempted to change the situation to their mutual benefit either through internal contracts or through the articulation of interests in the political process.
+Their conclusions are apparently based on two implicit preconditions, namely that changes of property rights should only be brought about through contracts and that these contracts should be guided by that net value of the respective activity which is expected by the parties involved and which follows from the initial price situation and hence from the given distribution of property rights.
+However, lack of information can prevent improvements which can possibly be brought about by legislation if this resolves prisoners' dilemma situaeven if this is not the case, it goes not without a value judgement to exclude a redistribution of property rights by the legislative measure of co-determination.
+This redistribution in favour of employees can make the entrepreneurs worse off.
+But this redistribution of property rights also changes price and cost structures so that both situations - the one with and the one without co-determination - cannot be easily compared: if one takes a situation with workers' co-determination as a starting point, then one is likely to get the opposite result (assuming property rights analysis), namely that the lack of co-determination leads to a Pareto inferior situation as otherwise the labour market parties would have attempted to change the situation to their mutual benefit, either through internal contracts or through the articulation of interests in the political process.